 - Fisheries management

 - International policy

 - Market and trade policy

 - Funding of the policy

 The CFP also stipulates rules on aquaculture and stakeholder involvement.
+Revision of CFP is due in 2022.

 Links to other policies: HELCOM BSAP, OSPAR NEAES, MSDF, SDGs, Ocean Decade, the UK Fisheries Bill (currently in development)